 Keypad Deadbolt: Here is another good security option,.
 With this, you will never have to worry about locking yourself out plus, you can secure the deadbolt from inside the house.

 Dorcy LED Wireless Motion Sensor Flood Lite: This light is awesome.
 I use mine downstairs and on my stairwell.
 When I get up in the middle of the night, the lights come on automatically.
 It is quite unobtrusive (I own two in black) and gives off a ton of light.
 Runs for a year on 3 D size batteries.
-About $20.

 First Alert Digital Anti-Theft Laptop Safe: Nothing beats a home safe for storing away valuables including cash (which I hope you have), precious metals, your small firearms and other lockables.
 This is the model I own and in addition to the items above, it holds my laptop and other electronics.
 I like the size – it was easy to bolt down and of course, to hide among my other belongings.